janosh/svelte-multiselect/readme.md

    | `onOpen`     | `boolean` | `true`  | Whether to load options when dropdown opens |

    Features automatic state management, debounced search, infinite scroll pagination, and loading indicators.
 See the [infinite-scroll demo](https://janosh.github.io/svelte-multiselect/infinite-scroll) for live examples.

+   Passing `options` alongside `loadOptions` combines both sources: the static options are filtered client-side with `filterFunc` and rendered above the loaded batches.
+Since they need neither the debounce nor a request, they appear on the first keystroke, which is what lets [`PageSearch`](https://janosh.github.io/svelte-multiselect/command-menu) match known routes instantly while its Pagefind index is still loading.

 1. ```ts
    activeIndex: number | null = null  // bindable